Struggle and Resistance in the Far North – Chapters

 - Local Government Corruption

 - A Moderate Council

 - Council Mayors Silencing Dissent

 Rob Pyne’s Struggle and Resistance in the Far North, is a glimpse into Far North Queensland politics, history and culture.
-It is an account of the region’s hidden stories and prominent identities, told in concert with his own story.
-As a result, it links the personal with the political in a unique way.
+It is an account of the region’s hidden stories and prominent identities.
+Rob gives his account in concert with his own story.
+As a result, this work links the personal with the political in a unique way.

-The battle against violence and discrimination was encountered by Pacific Islanders taken from their homes and used as slave-labour by the sugar industry.
+The battle against violence and discrimination was also encountered by Pacific Islanders taken from their homes and used as slave-labour for the sugar industry.

 Later, Italian cane cutters, the unemployed and poor people formed unions and associations to combat injustice.
 As a result of this struggle socialist heroes emerged to champion the fight for rights and a better life.